 The Membership: An annual unlimited membership to this infant- and toddler-friendly play space costs $600.
 Add sibling and the total is $900.

-Compare That To: Daily open play admission is $15/child and $22 for the child plus one sibling, $25 for the child plus 2 siblings.
-Ages 0-7 months are $7.
-There are also 5- and 10-visit passes available, plus a monthly unlimited pass for $90 for one child and $150 for the child plus one sibling.
+Compare That To: Daily open play admission is $18/child and $10 for a sibling.
+Ages 0-7 months are $8.
+There are also 5- and 10-visit passes available, plus a monthly unlimited pass for $95 for one child and $180 for the child plus one sibling.

 The Biggest Perks: Breeze past the check-in desk and focus on what matters: good, old-fashioned fun.

 The Membership: The Single Class Membership is $99/month and allows for 4 classes/month.

 Compare That To: Drop-in classes are $28/class.
 Admission to the playspace for non-members is $15/visit.

 The Biggest Perks: Membership gets you discounts on birthday parties; free access to the playspace with passes; access to events and concerts; and first dibs when new class schedules are released.